10 Must-Do Side Trips to Maximize Your First (Or Next) Tokyo Adventure

 Kurazukuri in Kawagoe

 After grabbing a bite along Kurazukuri Street to fuel up your day, give your sweet tooth a treat at the town’s Candy Alley (Kashiya Yokochō).
-Along this narrow alleyway, over 20 small shops dole out traditional Japanese sweets.
+Along this narrow alleyway, we spotted over 20 small shops doling out traditional Japanese sweets.
 You can indulge in everything from red bean cakes and ice cream to rice crackers and deep-fried cookies.

 Getting to Kawagoe

 There are several different ways to get to Kawagoe by train from Tokyo.
-The quickest—and, surprisingly, cheapest—way is via the Tobu Tojo Line.
-Tobu trains depart frequently from Ikebukuro Station in Tokyo for Kawagoe Station, taking about 30 minutes.
-The cost is ¥470.
+The quickest—and, surprisingly, cheapest—way we found is via the Tobu Tojo Line.
+Tobu trains depart frequently from Ikebukuro Station in Tokyo for Kawagoe Station, taking 27 minutes.
+The cost is ¥490.

-From Shinjuku, the Seibu Shinjuku Line may be more convenient.
-Seibu Trains between Hon-Kawagoe Station and Seibu Shinjuku Station run the route in about 50-60 minutes at a cost of ¥500.
+From Shinjuku, we find the Seibu Shinjuku Line more convenient.
+Seibu Trains between Hon-Kawagoe Station and Seibu Shinjuku Station run the route in about 58 minutes at a cost of ¥1,700 return.

 Odawara